otherness-space/immaterialize/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ## About [:rewind:](#read-me)

-This WP  theme is called Immaterialize and is in some sort of alpha stage.
+This WP  theme is called Immaterialize, v-0.0.1-alpha.
+The theme is in some sort of alpha stage.
 The conceit of the theme is that it began as "a starter theme called `_s`, or `underscores`, if you like" which was downloaded, with sass installed, from http://underscores.me/ and interlaced with Materialize, v1.0.0rc. "a modern responsive front-end framework based on Material Design."
-Therefore, "Immaterialize is based on [Underscores](https://underscores.me/), (C) 2012-2017 Automattic, Inc."
+Therefore, "Immaterialize is based on [Underscores](https://underscores.me/), (C) 2012-2017 Automattic, Inc" with front-end framework Materialize.

-Materialize, by Alvin Wang, Alan Chang, Alex Mark, and Kevin Louie, includes code from AnimeJS, the JavaScript Animation Engine by Julian Garner; Cash-dom by Ken Wheeler and Waves by Alfiana E. Sibuea and other contributors.
+Materialize, by Alvin Wang, Alan Chang, Alex Mark, and Kevin Louie, includes code from AnimeJS, the JavaScript Animation Engine by Julian Garner; Cash-dom by Ken Wheeler, Waves by Alfiana E. Sibuea and other contributors, and Normalize.css by Nicolas Gallagher and Jonathan Neal.

 Names, licenses, and links are [credited below](#credits-rewind).